EnGineerAI4547/Crypto-Cryptography/Symmetric Cryptography/readme.md

 Here are some of the topics and projects covered in this subdirectory:

-- AES, Blowfish, and other symmetric encryption algorithms
+- DES, AES, Blowfish, and other symmetric encryption algorithms
 - File encryption and decryption
-- Password management and storage
-- Cryptographic message authentication codes (MACs)

 ## Tools and Libraries